cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 | h | Cofactor, h>=1. | Constant used in cofactor clearing to map to prime-order subgroup. |

 ## Terminology
-In the following, we categorize the terminology for mapping bitstrings to points on elliptic curves.
+In the following, we categorize the terminology for encoding bitstrings to points on elliptic curves.

 ### Encoding {#term-encoding}